-Medicare patients soon will benefit from expanded coverage of colorectal cancer screening tests, following advocacy by the Texas Medical Association and others in organized medicine.
+Medicare patients can now benefit from expanded coverage of colorectal cancer screening tests, following advocacy by the Texas Medical Association and others in organized medicine.

-Starting Jan.
-1, the Centers for Medicare & Medicaid Services (CMS) gradually will reduce coinsurance payments for Medicare patients who undergo unplanned colorectal screening tests until 2030, when the federal agency will waive such copayments altogether.
+As of Jan.
+1, the Centers for Medicare & Medicaid Services (CMS) will gradually reduce coinsurance payments for Medicare patients who undergo unplanned colorectal screening tests until 2030, when the federal agency will waive such copayments altogether.

 Currently, Medicare patients don’t pay for planned colorectal screening tests.
 However, any procedures stemming from such tests – such as diagnostic colonoscopies or flexible sigmoidoscopies – incur a 20% copayment.